niplav/site/notes.md

 I could get out and see you cope for real
 dashed ambitions drowned in B2B SaaS bucks
 An oil platform above the noösphere
-With Capgraps spirits stepping over the feces
+With Capgras spirits stepping over the feces
 The line howls with the squeal of exaQALYs lost

 I hope you'll create paradise, and if you do